Navajo School - Farmington NM 1929-1931

 Mr. Eli Forman, Boys’ Supervisor.

 Farmington NM Mission School

-Here are additional staff for the school that were listed on the 1930 census.
+Here's how some staff for the school were listed on the 1930 census.

 - Kitchen Matron - 52 year old, widowed, Mary A. Leckliter